ericajini/Election_Analysis/README.md

 ### Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

-There were a total of 3 Candidates that participated in the election:
+There were a total of 3 Candidates that were up for election:

 1. Charles Capser Stockham had 23% of the votes with a total vote count of 85,213.